cdusina/AWS-SAA-C03/README.md

 # AWS-SAA-C03
 ## Cloud computing provides

-On-Demand Self-Service: Provision and terminate using a UI/CLI without human interaction.
+1. On-Demand Self-Service: Provision and terminate using a UI/CLI without human interaction.
-Broad Network Access: Access services over any networks on any devices using standard protocols and methods.
+2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods.
-Resource Pooling: Economies of scale, cheaper service.
+3. Resource Pooling: Economies of scale, cheaper service.
-Rapid Elasticity: Scale up and down automatically in response to system load.
+4. Rapid Elasticity: Scale up and down automatically in response to system load.
-Measured Service: Usage is measured.
+5. Measured Service: Usage is measured.
 Pay only for what you consume.

-# COURSE FUNAMENTALS AND AWS ACCOUNTS
+# COURSE FUNDAMENTALS AND AWS ACCOUNTS

 ## AWS ACCOUNTS
 1. AWS accounts are a container for identities and AWS resources